eolementhe/guide/guide.md

 ![dashboard-icon-ordered](images/dashboard-icon-ordered.png)

-We also have labels in State column corresponding to the workflow that was launched on the file.
-By clicking on this label the platform will redirect you to the workflow monitoring on the clicked workflow.
+We also have labels in the State column corresponding to the workflow that was launched on the file.
+By clicking on this label the platform will redirect you to the `My Workflow` view monitoring on the clicked workflow.

 ![dashboard-status-label](images/dashboard-status-label.png)